 3. Reputation scores provide helpful info for victims of ransomware

-One of the most uncertain aspects of dealing with a ransomware event is when it’s been determined that a payment must be made.
-The question becomes, will the criminals uphold their end of the bargain if the payment is made, supplying the decryption key or deleting the data as promised?
-While there are no certainties, companies have moved into this space with a focus on brokering ransomware payments and affixing a reputation score to each attacker group.
-This can provide some level of confidence that the attackers will follow through on their part of the deal.
+One of the most uncertain aspects of dealing with a ransomware event is when it’s been determined that payment must be made.
+Will the criminals uphold their end of the bargain if the payment is made, supplying the decryption key or deleting the data as promised?
+While there are no certainties, companies have moved into this space, focusing on brokering ransomware payments and affixing a reputation score to each attacker group.
+This can provide confidence that the attackers will follow through on their part of the deal.

 4. Decryption tools can present risks

-While decryption tools had been created for many variants of ransomware, we are seeing an uptick in malicious or poorly designed decryption tools that may purposely cause harm or inadvertently corrupt the encrypted data, rendering recovery impossible.
-Many of these appear in response to simple Google searches for “ransomware decryptor,” offering to decrypt data for free, which obviously sounds very enticing to an affected user.
-We’ve also seen user error in this area.
-For example, a user infected with ransomware attempts to run a legitimate decryption tool, but due to incompatibility or the wrong variant, it causes damage and renders recovery impossible.
+While decryption tools have been created for many ransomware variants, we see an uptick in malicious or poorly designed decryption tools that may purposely cause harm or inadvertently corrupt the encrypted data, rendering recovery impossible.
+Many of these appear in response to simple Google searches for “ransomware decryptor,” offering to decrypt data for free, which sounds very enticing to an affected user.
+We’ve also seen user errors in this area.
+For example, a user infected with ransomware attempts to run a legitimate decryption tool, but incompatibility or the wrong variant causes damage and renders recovery impossible.

 5. Service providers continue to be a target for ransomware

-There’s been a shift in the targeting of ransomware campaigns, and attacking groups are looking to inflict the most damage possible.
+There’s been a shift in ransomware campaigns targeting, and attacking groups are looking to inflict the most damage possible.
 Their latest targets are service providers that operate in the information technology, healthcare, legal, and accounting spaces.

-The breach of a service provider’s backend environment can impact directly customer data in the vendor’s care, but it also might allow malware to spread back to the vendor’s customer’s systems.
-In all cases, a mature vendor management program is key.
-Know your vendors, be aware of what data and access they have, and ensure it is appropriate and well-secured.
+The breach of a service provider’s backend environment can directly impact customer data in the vendor’s care.
+Still, it also might allow malware to spread back to the vendor’s customer’s systems.
+In all cases, a mature vendor management program is critical.
+Know your vendors, be aware of their data and access, and ensure it is appropriate and well-secured.

 The future of ransomware

 Where might ransomware go next?
-While infections on traditional operations systems will continue, there are new areas to watch as well.
+While infections on traditional operations systems will continue, there are new areas to watch.
 For example, cellphones running old versions of their operating system may be at risk – especially if they install applications from third-party app stores.

 Attackers will also continue to leverage malicious web browser extensions.
-They have become adept at sneaking them into the official extension stores for Google Chrome, so use caution before installing any extensions in your browser.
-Attackers will also increase their focus on abusing smart home devices, especially devices made by less-familiar companies that aren’t patched for security issues.
+They have become adept at sneaking them into the official extension stores for Google Chrome, so use caution before installing any attachments in your browser.
+Attackers will also focus on abusing intelligent home devices, especially devices made by less-familiar companies that aren’t patched for security issues.